john-org/2-react-Intro/readme.md

 import logo from './assets/img/anchor.svg';
 ```

-Note the errors.

-Render it to the DOM:
+Render it to the DOM via App while passing it a prop:

 ```js
 function App() {